 Follow the mitigation mechanisms of subclause 6.9.5 of TR 24772-1.

-Use Spark’s support for whole-array operations, such as for assignment and comparison, plus aggregates for whole-array initialization, to reduce the use of indexing.
+Use SPARK’s support for whole-array operations, such as for assignment and comparison, plus aggregates for whole-array initialization, to reduce the use of indexing.

-Use Spark’s verification tools and use contract contracts to verify the functional correctness of the code.
+Use SPARK’s verification tools and contracts to verify the functional correctness of the code.

 6.10 Unchecked Array Copying [XYW]

-SPARK prevents this vulnerability.

-Array assignments in SPARK are only permitted between objects that have statically matching bounds.
-Hence all violations are detected at compile time.
+SPARK does not have the vulnerability since array assignments in SPARK are only permitted between objects that have statically matching bounds.
+Hence all violations are detected by the SPARK analysis tools.
+SPARK programs that have been subject to this level of analysis can be compiled with run-time checks suppressed, supported by a body of evidence that such checks could never fail, and thus removing the possibility of erroneous execution.

 6.11 Pointer Type Conversions [HFC]

-This vulnerability cannot occur in SPARK, since the SPARK subset forbids the declaration or use of access (pointer) types [SB 1.3, SLRM 3.10].
+This vulnerability cannot occur in SPARK, since SPARK forbids the declaration or use of access types [SLRM 3.10].

 6.12 Pointer Arithmetic [RVG]

-This vulnerability cannot occur in SPARK, since the SPARK subset forbids the declaration or use of access (pointer) types [SB 1.3, SLRM 3.10].
+This vulnerability cannot occur in SPARK, since SPARK forbids the declaration or use of access types [SLRM 3.10].

 6.13 NULL Pointer Dereference [XYH]

-This vulnerability cannot occur in SPARK, since the SPARK subset forbids the declaration or use of access (pointer) types [SB 1.3, SLRM 3.10].
+This vulnerability cannot occur in SPARK, since SPARK forbids the declaration or use of access types [SLRM 3.10].

 6.14 Dangling Reference to Heap [XYK]

-This vulnerability cannot occur in SPARK, since the SPARK subset forbids the declaration or use of access (pointer) types [SB 1.3, SLRM 3.10].
+This vulnerability cannot occur in SPARK, since SPARK forbids the declaration or use of access types [SLRM 3.10].

 6.15 Arithmetic Wrap-around Error [FIF]

 6.15.1 Applicability to language

-With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Spark as wrap-around arithmetic is limited to modular types.
+With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to SPARK as wrap-around arithmetic is limited to modular types.
 Arithmetic operations on such types use modulo arithmetic, and thus no such operation can create an invalid value of the type.

 For non-modular arithmetic, the predefined exception Constraint_Error is raised whenever a wrap-around occurs but implementations are allowed to refrain from doing so when a correct final value is obtained.
-There is no confusion between logical and arithmetic shifts.

 6.15.2 Guidance to language users

-Use the Spark static analysis tools to show that exceptions cannot be raised by values exceeding their specified limits.
+Use the SPARK static analysis tools to show that exceptions cannot be raised by values exceeding their specified limits.

-Develop contracts and use Spark analysis and prover to verify that the program meets the specified contracts.
+Develop contracts and use SPARK analysis and prover to verify that the program meets the specified contracts.

 6.16 Using Shift Operations for Multiplication and Division [PIK]

-With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Spark as shift operations are limited to the modular types declared in the standard package Interfaces, which are not signed entities.
+With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to SPARK as shift operations are limited to the modular types declared in the standard package Interfaces, which are not signed entities.

 6.17 Choice of Clear Names [NAI]